Abelkrijgtalles/mojang-maps-wiki/index.md

 To run Mojang Maps, you´ll need to (have) set up a [SpigotMC] or [PaperMC] Minecraft server.
 After that download [the latest Mojang Maps release] and place it in your `plugins` folder.
 To set up a road system and configure Mojang Maps, please see [the getting started page].

+If your server has no access to the internet/GitHub.com, please see [Using/Setting up Mojang Maps on a server without access to the internet. - Advanced/Custom].

 ---
 Mojang Maps is made by the following people:
 <ul class="list-style-none">